-Many sections of this discussion include forward-looking statements about SaskTel, its business outlook, objectives, plans and strategic priorities, the sources of liquidity we expect to use to meet our anticipated 2021/22 cash requirements, and our network deployment plans.
+Many sections of this discussion include forward-looking statements about SaskTel, its business outlook, objectives, plans and strategic priorities, the sources of liquidity we expect to use to meet our anticipated 2022/23 cash requirements, and our network deployment plans.
 A statement is forward-looking when it uses information known today to make an assertion about the future.
-Forwardlooking statements may include words such as anticipate, believe, could, expect, intend, may, should, will, and similar expressions.
+Forwardlooking statements typically include words such as anticipate, believe, could, expect, intend, may, should or will, although not all forward-looking information includes them.
 Since these forward-looking statements reflect expectations and intentions at the time of writing, actual results could differ materially from those anticipated if known or unknown risks and uncertainties impact the business, or if estimates or assumptions turn out to be inaccurate.
 As a result, SaskTel cannot guarantee that any of the predictions forecasted by forward-looking statements will occur.
-As well, forward-looking statements do not take into consideration the effect of transactions or non-recurring items announced or occurring subsequently.
+As well, forwardlooking statements do not take into consideration the effect of transactions or non-recurring items announced or occurring subsequently.

-Readers should not place undue reliance on forward-looking statements, as a number of factors could cause actual results to differ materially from estimates, predictions, and assumptions.
-Factors that can influence performance include, but are not limited to: general economic and political conditions, interest and exchange rates, performance, competition, and regulatory environment.
+Readers should not place undue reliance on forward-looking statements, as a number of factors could cause actual results to differ materially from estimates, predictions and assumptions.
+Factors that can influence performance include, but are not limited to: general economic and political conditions, interest and exchange rates, competition, and the regulatory environment.
 Given these uncertainties, assumptions contained in the forward-looking statements may or may not occur.